American Diversified Energy is now:

 Funding Opportunity Announcements (FOAs) are issued by these offices on a regular basis.
 The preponderance of these grants come from EERE.
 To view current grants, including eligibility requirements, funding levels, and due dates for concept papers and applications, click here:

-Funding Opportunity Announcements (FOAs) are issued by these offices on a regular basis.
-The preponderance of these grants come from EERE.
-To view current EERE and BETO grant opportunities, including eligibility requirements, funding levels, and due dates for concept papers and applications, click here:
+Notices of Funding Opportunities (NOFOs), formerly known as Funding Opportunity Announcements (FOAs), are issued by these offices on a regular basis.
+A large number of these grants have traditionally come from CMEI (formerly the Office of Energy Efficiency and Renewable Energy, or EERE), although many fewer FOAs have been listed for 2026.
+To view current CMEI and BETO grant opportunities, including eligibility requirements, funding levels, and due dates for concept papers and applications, click here:

-To view other DOE funding opportunities, click here:
+To view other DOE funding opportunities, click on the buttons above for each DOE office and the buttons below.

 Here are descriptions of the other primary resources for viewing grant opportunities: